cluesurf/term/book/errors.md

-# Error Definition and Handling in StarTree
+# Error Definition and Handling in TermTree

 First, in some library, you define your error: